Ideas at Play: An Occupational Therapy (OT) Podcast

 Panda, P. K., Sharawat, I. K., Saha, S., Gupta, D., Palayullakandi, A., & Meena, K. (2024).
 Efficacy of oral folinic acid supplementation in children with autism spectrum disorder: A randomized double-blind, placebo-controlled trial.
 European Journal of Pediatrics, 183(11), 4827–4835. https://doi.org/10.1007/s00431-024-05762-6

 Update 2/4/26: The article we featured by Panda et al. (2024) was retracted on 1/29/26.
 It was discovered that the authors handled the data inappropriately and the journal lost confidence in the findings.
-Despite this, there is still solid evidence supporting the use of folinic acid in autistic children.
+Despite this, there is still solid evidence supporting the use of folinic acid with autistic children.
 Here are a few additional articles that support the information provided in this episode.

 Additional Citations: